• Peer Review Week 2024 - A conversation with Yasemin Aktas

 Posted by UCL Open Environment Editorial Office on 2024-09-30

 Open peer-review makes the process transparent, empowering both reviewers and the authors to be more challenging and rigorous in their approaches.
-Equally importantly, the exchange becomes a public record underpinning the decision-making process for everyone else's scrutiny and learning.
+Equally important, the exchange becomes a public record underpinning the decision-making process for everyone else's scrutiny and learning.

 It is clear that we need to change our understanding and ways of publishing for a more equitable and transparent academia.
 UCL Open Environment has been one of the pioneers of implementing open science principles and our reviewers' community is key to its success.